 1) In a tournament the level is the current size of the blinds and or antes.

-2) In the world of poker strategy, to level someone means to have outthought or outwitted them.
+2) In the world of poker strategy, to level someone means to outthink or outwit them.
 The higher level you’re thinking and playing at, the better you are at the game.

-If you’re calling or raising light, you’re doing so with a hand you believe to be a dog.
+If you call or raise "light," you’re doing so with a hand you believe to be an underdog.
 Typically playing light is used to set up a bluff.

 1) See Fixed Limit